DivyanshGothwal/algo-visualization/README.md

 # sort-algo-visualization
-Visualization tool for popular sort algorithms
+Visualization tool for popular sort and search algorithms